 Meet some of our dogs looking for new homes.Photos and a brief description of each dog are shown below.
-Due to the constant coming and going of the dogs the photos may not always be as up to date.
+The website is updated daily however kennel records may be a few days behind a dog becoming available for adoption.
+You may find more up to date information on our Facebook page.
 If you plan to make a long journey to see a specific dog it is advisable to call to make sure the dog is still with us and available.

 |History and Recommendations|